ArthurClemens/faceted_search/documentation/schema_configuration.md

   - Type: `atom()`
 - A keyword list with keys:
   - `binding`
     - Name or alias of a joined table.
-Use togeter with option `field`.
+Use togeter with option `column`.
-    - If no binding is used, they entry key is used to look up the field from the `fields` option.
+    - If no binding is used, they entry key is used to look up the column from the `fields` option.
     - Type: `atom()`
-  - `field`
+  - `column`
-    - Referenced field of the joined table.
+    - Referenced column of the joined table.
     - Type: `atom()`
     - Required: when using `binding`
   - `cast`